 Acting and musical theatre students must begin in the fall semester.
 Technical theatre/design and stage-management students may begin in the spring semester with permission.

 Any student transferring into the acting or musical theatre programs will be admitted as a freshman.
 Transfer students will receive elective credit for previous college-level theatre training.

-Double majors and minors are possible and encouraged in our B.A. in theatre arts: performance and practices program, which includes a rigorous two year sequence in acting with an ability to self-design the remaining degree requirements beginning in the second year.
-Minors are available in any of the programs offered at Point Park, including cinema studies, screenwriting, dance and theatre production.
-Students interested in a minor in one of the other Conservatory of Performing Arts programs must complete an audition or interview at the end of the first year.
+Double majors and minors are possible and encouraged in our B.F.A. in theatre arts program, which includes a rigorous three year sequence in performance and theatre making with an ability to self-design the remaining degree requirements beginning in the second year.
+Minors are available in many of the programs offered at Point Park, including cinema studies, screenwriting, dance and theatre production.
+Students interested in a minor in one of the other Conservatory of Performing Arts programs must complete an audition or interview.
 Due to the intense eight semester sequencing of the B.F.A. theatre degree tracks, a double major is recommended only for the B.F.A.
 Theatre Arts majors.

 Theatre performance students should have at least one year of acting training; those majoring or minoring in musical theatre should also have at least two years of private voice and one year of dance training.
 Students should have experience in high school or professional/community theatre prior to auditioning for the program.

 The average ratio for most theatre classes is 15:1, except dance, which has a ratio of 20:1.